we-make-software/tech/README.md

 In short, writing to storage is slow because it involves moving data across multiple levels: from CPU registers to L1/L2/L3 caches, to RAM, and finally through the I/O path to the storage device.
 Understanding this helps optimize which data should stay in memory and which can be safely stored to disk.

+The problem is that not all data can stay in RAM; therefore, we need to transfer some of it to storage.
+Otherwise, there would be too much data in memory.
+There will be small gaps if we want to work fast, but we can try to optimize and keep the process efficient.
+The key is to understand the idea and plan the workflow first.

+I will attempt to go through all the steps as thoroughly as possible, but you can also review the code.
+I will mainly indicate which projects to look at and point out specific functions, and I may showcase code snippets here.

 **⚠️ WARNING ⚠️**: You just upgraded your knowledge a lot!
 Handle it wisely.